fermyon/developer/content/cloud/cloud-command-reference.md

             Deploy to the Fermyon instance saved under the specified name.
 If omitted, Spin deploys to the default unnamed instance [env: FERMYON_DEPLOYMENT_ENVIRONMENT=]

-    -f, --from <APP_MANIFEST_FILE>
+    -f, --from <APPLICATION>
             The application to deploy.
-This may be a manifest (spin.toml) file, or a directory containing a spin.toml file.
-If omitted, it defaults to "spin.toml" [default: spin.toml]
+This may be a manifest (spin.toml) file, a directory containing a spin.toml file, or a remote registry reference.
+If omitted, it defaults to "spin.toml"

     -h, --help
             Print help information